Three more coronavirus-related deaths in Shelton

 The health district, in a release last week, stated that “community spread/transmission is now occurring in the Valley.
 People have been infected with the virus, including some who are not sure how or where they became infected.
 Please practice social distancing and stay home as much as possible.”

-In all, there are 105 residents in the Naugatuck Valley that as of 5 p.m.
-March 31 had tested positive for COVID-19.
-Most of the positive tests have been from Shelton, followed by 17 in Ansonia, 16 in Naugatuck, 11 in Seymour, nine in Derby, and four in Beacon Falls.

-The NVHD states that, of the 105 testing positive in the Valley, eight men and 11 women are 80 and older; six men and four women are between 70 and 79; eight men and eight women between 60 and 69; 11 women and one man are between 50 and 59; eight men and seven women between 40 and 49; 10 men and 14 women are between 30 and 39; and three men and six women are between 20 and 29.

-Statewide, as of March 31, there were more than 3,100 confirmed cases and 69 reported deaths, including four from Shelton.
+Statewide, as of April 2, there were more than 3,800 confirmed cases and 112 reported deaths, including seven from Shelton.
 Gov. Ned Lamont’s executive orders have shuttered all schools until at least April 20, and closed all “nonessential” businesses, until further notice.
 Lamont said last week that schools may remain closed until the fall, and there can be no gatherings of more than five people.

 “Residents should continue to heed the advice of their chief elected officials,” added Stelmaszek, “and stay home as much as possible and continue to practice social distancing to avoid exposure and further spread of the virus.”